 We go from being insignificant to relevant when someone searching the internet for a solution to a problem finds something of value from our company.
 The result - our company is viewed as a thought-leader and we make it to a short list of companies they may buy from.

 What’s left?
 Timeliness.
 These buyers may be conducting online research out of curiosity or they may need an immediate solution.
 In today’s B2B buying environment, manufacturers or sales channel partners who are discovered in the buying process early get the best sales leads.
 In fact, research from Forrester has shown that 74% of the time buying teams buy from companies that are the earliest if not first to help create a solution with a researching buyer.

-The graphic to the above illustrates the four types of sales opportunities that are mapped to how timely and relevant a company’s solution is to a researching buyer.
+The graphic illustrates the four types of sales opportunities that are mapped to how timely and relevant a company’s solution is to a researching buyer.
 As simple and time-tested as this model is, seldom is it used to drive a sales channel strategy.

 Sales and marketing priorities and challenges.

 As mentioned earlier, HubSpot’s 2017 State of Inbound report highlighted some important findings in this area.
 To summarize, the sales and marketing top priorities and challenges are as follows: